How Fast is That? Ice Skaters - Student Activity

 Sometimes student will start counting frames immediately even though the first questions are about displacement.

-Although I like for my students to know how to convert from m/s to mph, after they have mastered that skill I encourage them to find a faster way (Google for example) to do the conversion so they can check their answer.
-It's also nice for them to know that the speed in mph is just over double the corresponding value in mph.
+Although I like for my students to know how to convert from m/s to mph, after they have mastered that skill I encourage them to find a faster way to do the conversion (Google for example) so they can check their answer.
+It's also nice for them to know that the speed in mph is just over double the corresponding value in m/s.